dmuth/grafana-playground/README.md

 - Loki, for storing time series logs
 - A Docker container called `logs`, which automatically generates synthetic log entries.
 - Promtail, for reading in the generated logs, as well as the contents of `/var/log/`.
+- `ping`, a container which pings multiple hosts, using the excellent [https://cr.yp.to/daemontools.html](Daemontools package) to handle multiple instances of ping running at once.

 ## Getting Started